versus A Child’s Best Interests

 Should you Register for Home Education in South Africa?

-According to Section 51 of the SA Schools Act:
+According to Section 51 of the SA Schools Act, amended by the BELA Act in September 2024:

-(2) The HOD must register a learner as contemplated in subsection (1) if he or she is satisfied that-
+(2) The Head of Department must approve the application and register the learner as contemplated in subsection (1) if he or she is satisfied that—

-(a) the registration is in the best interests of the learner;
+(a) education at home and registration as such is in the interests of the learner;

 Problems with Registering for Homeschooling